philzook58/philzook58.github.io/_posts/2024-05-14-hashing-modulo.md

 Automata minimization is the analog of coinductive hash consning.
 You need to seal the automata off / forget some observations.
 Monotonically forgetting observations monotonically compresses automata.

+Hashing modulo beta is interesting.
+Canonization is assured sort of with the appropriate type system with strong normalization.
+The type indeed is an invariant of a reducing expression.
+What other kinds of invariants exist modulo beta reduction?
+Beta reduction won't produce new uninterpreted symbols, but it can remove them.
+The "worst" type inside the term may be going down (Cody mentioned something from some girard book).

+Clarke, D.E., Devadas, S., Dijk, M., Gassend, B., Suh, G.E.: Incremental multiset hash functions and their application to memory integrity checking.

+Suppose you wanted to hash a dag.
+Hashconsing unifies all dags or trees to the minimal dag.
+But what if you want to separately identify different dags.
+Kind of an alpha invariant term is a dag where Var nodes can be identified/compressed or not.
+Everything else should be maximally shared.
+<https://stackoverflow.com/questions/14532164/hash-value-for-directed-acyclic-graph> hmm there is reason to believe that isomorphism between dags is hard.
+Still one (I) suspects there may be a very effective algorithm of some kind.
+<https://en.wikipedia.org/wiki/Graph_isomorphism_problem#GI-complete_classes_of_graphs> Oh but is this for unordered children?

 sets = absorptive monoid
 multisets = commutative monoid lists = monoid